clerk/javascript/.changeset/proud-ways-lie.md

 '@clerk/types': minor
 ---

-Introduce Custom Pages in UserProfile
+Introduce Custom Pages in UserProfile and OrganizationProfile